Wolverine971/9takes/src/blog/people/creators/Mr-Beast.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article provides a deep dive into the personality traits of Mr. Beast, proposing him as a representation of Enneagram Type 8.
+      "articleBody": "This article goes a deep dive into the personality traits of Mr. Beast, proposing him as a representation of Enneagram Type 8.
 Known for his assertiveness, control, and desire to influence, Mr. Beast embodies many characteristics of Type 8 personalities.
-The article delves into various facets of Mr. Beast's life and career that demonstrate his Type 8 traits, including his ambitious charity work, audacious YouTube stunts, and determination in the face of adversity.", "creator": {
+Go into the various facets of Mr. Beast's life and career that demonstrate his Type 8 traits, including his ambitious charity work, audacious YouTube stunts, and determination in the face of adversity.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",